Active Transportation

 It builds off priorities already identified in the agency’s past planning, including the Countywide Transportation Plan and the Countywide Active Transportation Plan found below to form a cohesive network of safe and comfortable bike routes of countywide importance.
 The Countywide Bikeways Network Summary Report describes the development process and background.
 Links to key implementation resources, including the network map, approved by the Commission on May 25, 2022 and the All Ages and Abilities Policy and Design Expectations are located below:

 As part of the implementation of the Countywide Bikeways network, Alameda CTC is conducting a series of technical trainings and information exchanges for local jurisdiction and agency staff.
-This Bikeways Academy will include sessions on Phased Implementation of Bikeways, Operations and Maintenance, as well a discussion of the basics of design, along with other training opportunities.
+This Bikeways Academy has included a leadership-level workshop, technical sessions on Design Fundamentals and Phased Implementation, and white papers on Phasing and Implementation Strategies.
+All session materials and white papers are on the Bikeways Academy website.

 2012 Bicycle and Pedestrian Plans